 A radiator’s cooling fan helps in the regulation of engine temperature by pulling air through the radiator.
 Even if a cooling fan can be necessary to prevent the car engine from overheating.
 These fans are not responsible for the majority of the cooling performed by the car radiators.

-Two types of radiator fans: electric and mechanical radiator fans.
+Two radiator fan types are electric and mechanical radiator fans.
 The mechanical radiator is driven by the belt to cool the fans.
 The electric fans us utilizing DC motors that run off the car’s electrical system.

 Cooling fan clutches: Two Main Types